npm/npm/doc/config.md

 passed a literal `true` or `1`), and the `npm config set` param is being called, then the new configuration paramater is written global config file.
 Otherwise, they are saved to the user config file.

+### dev

+If set to a truish value, then it'll install the "devDependencies" as well as "dependencies" when installing a package.

+Note that devDependencies are *always* installed when linking a package.